CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ### A Note About Styles, Levels, and Mixing Sources {#styles-levels}

 All books agree that Fully Written comes first and Reporting comes last.
 The middle levels are a bit fuzzy.
 Ordinary seems to come first.
 Abbreviated, Supplement and Correspondence seem to be the same.
 Reporting is an experimental level which varies between sources.
 As rules were proven safe and useful, later books moved them to the intermediate levels.
-This page includs only a few Reporting rules, and they are clearly marked.
+This page includes only a few Reporting rules, and they are clearly marked.

 *A smaller rule set, with building blocks that you use without hesitation, is faster than a larger one with rules you have to think about.*